jenniferlynparsons/jenniferlynparsons/work with me.md

 I have my most energy in the morning.
 I usually have very little left in the tank at the end of the day.
 Similarly, Mondays are my most energetic and on Fridays I have little energy left.

 ## Communication Preferences
-I respond promptly on Slack and only check email about twice a day.
+I respond promptly to communications.
 I only respond outside of working hours if the matter is urgent or the information I have will unblock someone still working (East Coast vs West Coast, for example).

 If you're looking for whether it's okay to interrupt me, check my calendar!
 If I'm in a meeting, obviously I can't respond.
 If it's during deep work hours, I can be contacted but may be a little slower to respond.